Yassinekrn/Yassinekrn/README.md

 ## 📖 About me:

 ```
     I am a dedicated 2nd-year Information Technology student, and my passion lies in the world of Full Stack Web Development.
-I pride myself on my comprehensive knowledge and mastery of full-stack technologies, which are at the heart of the digital age.
 ```